MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 *Senior DevOps & Full-stack Developer in Product Catalog Team*

 * Greenfield Kotlin backend & React frontend development of a product catalog for shop assistants.
+* Support in TypeScript frontend development with React and Redux.
 * Setup of a continuous deployment pipeline in concourse CI as a template for other teams.
 * Mentoring in kubernetes & cloud infrastructure in AWS.

 ### Technologies

-`Kotlin, React, Kubernetes, Docker, AWS, Kafka, Concourse CI, Spring Boot, Postgres, NixOs, Terraform`
+`TypeScript, React, Redux, Kotlin, Kubernetes, Docker, AWS, Kafka, Concourse CI, Spring Boot, Postgres, NixOs, Terraform`

 ## Oaktree Technologies GmbH <span class="year">\hfill 2019 – 2020</span>